Understanding Sales Enablement

 Sales Enablement Content

-With communication between teams being at its highest level, marketing and sales teams can finally work as one.
+With communication between teams being at their highest level, marketing and sales teams can finally work as one.
 The content that the marketing team produces today is better suited for helping sales people move things forward, but that’s not enough.
 First, you need to analyse your content and see how sales friendly it is.

 Make sure to talk to your sales reps and see what are the most common concerns and questions customers have.
 Sift through your content and apply the changes, sometimes you might tweak a feature page or a case study a few times until you get what you want.